NicolasRitouet/generator-deployd/README.md

 ### Start the app using Grunt
 #### Requirements
  - MongoDB (set the host, port, dbname and credentials in Gruntfile.js)

 ```
 $ grunt server
 ```
+This will launch you deployd API, open the start page and watch the files.

 ## Todo
-- integrate Grunt to launch the server using [grunt-deployd](https://github.com/taras/grunt-deployd)
+- Grunt: complete integration of grunt-deployd (start of deployd simultaneously with a server-side app)
+- Grunt: real livereloading
+- Grunt: build task (uglify, concat, jshint)
+- Grunt: test task
 - Improve angularjs integration (angular template more complete)
-- create grunt tasks for live reloading, jshint, build, etc...